Understanding Simultaneous Interpretation System (SIS): Real-time Translation Technology for International Events

 - The speaker talks normally through the microphone.

-- The interpreter listens to the speaker through a headset from a soundproofed booth.
+- The interpreter listens to the speaker through a headset inside a soundproof booth.

 - The interpreter simultaneously verbalizes the translation.
-Their voice is transmitted from the transmitter to the receiver (headset) used by the participants.
+The transmitter sends the interpreter’s voice to the receivers used by the participants.

-- Interpreter booth (soundproofed): where interpreter translates in real time.
+- Interpreter booth (soundproofed): where the interpreter translates speech in real time.

-- Transmitter: sends sound signal to the receiver.
+- Transmitter: sends sound signals to the receivers.

-- Receiver: used by the participants to listen to the verbalized translation in their preferred language.
+- Receiver: participants use this device to listen to translations in their preferred language.

-- Microphone and special headset: ensures a clear and interference-free sound.
+Microphone and special headset: ensure clear and interference-free sound.

-In practice, the interpreter listens to the speaker through a headset, verbalizes the translation into the microphone, which is then transmitted into the participants through a wireless audio system.
-All of these happen instantaneously, which is why SIS is also called “real-time translation technology”.
+In practice, the interpreter listens to the speaker through a headset and delivers the translation into the microphone.
+The system then transmits the audio to participants through a wireless sound system.
+All these processes happen instantly, which is why people call SIS “real-time translation technology”.

 Why SIS is Important for Your Event

 - Increase the effectiveness of international communication.
-With SIS, every participant can understand the materials without any language barrier.
+With SIS, every participant can understand the materials without language barriers.
 This improves active participation and cross-cultural understanding.

 - Promote the credibility of the event.
-Institutions or organizations that use simultaneous interpretation systems show professionalism and readiness in dealing with international audiences.
+Institutions or organizations that use simultaneous interpretation systems demonstrate professionalism and readiness to engage international audiences.

-- Saves time and helps the dynamism of the event.
-Since the translation is done simultaneously, the flow of discussion runs well without any long pause.
+- Save time and support the dynamism of the event.
+Since interpreters translate speech simultaneously, discussions flow smoothly without long pauses.

-Simultaneous Interpretation System is not just about technology, but about how cross-cultural communication can run effectively, accurately, and humanely.
-In this fast globalization era, SIS becomes an important bridge that ensures every word, idea, and message can be understood without any language barrier.
+Simultaneous Interpretation System is not just about technology.
+It also enables effective, accurate, and humane cross-cultural communication.
+In this fast globalized era, SIS becomes an important bridge that helps people understand every word, idea, and message without language barriers.

-As explained by Dr. Franz Pöchhacker, an interpretation expert from the University of Vienna: “Interpretation is not just about translating words, it’s about connecting worlds.”
+As Dr. Franz Pöchhacker, an interpretation expert from the University of Vienna, explains: “Interpretation is not just about translating words, it’s about connecting worlds.”

 🔗 Bahasa Global | www.bahasaglobal.com